wavrin/buefy-gridsome-blog/README.md

 ### Google Analytics

-In your `gridsome.config.js` files, add your own Google Analytics id:
+In the `gridsome.config.js` file, add your own Google Analytics id:

 ```
   {